cetz-package/cetz/draw.typ

 ),)
 }

-/// Emit on anchor per interesection of all elements
+/// Emit on anchor per intersection of all elements
 /// inside body.
 ///
 /// - body (elements): Element body